alex0x12/Projects/Simple IP Surveillance (OpenWRT)/README.md

 ./scripts/feeds update -i
 ./scripts/feeds install ffmpeg4
 ```
-You either choose desired FFmpeg settings yourself or just apply patch as shown.
+You either choose desired FFmpeg settings yourself or just apply a patch as shown above.
 Finally, compile it:
 ```console
 make package/feeds/packages/ffmpeg4/download
 make -j$(nproc) package/feeds/packages/ffmpeg4/compile  V=sc
 ```
-It may require some tinkering as dependencies' download sources can be inaccessible at the moment.
+It may require some tinkering as dependencies' sources can be inaccessible at the moment.
 Then you'll have to find specific package on other FTP server and change URLs in Makefile respectively.
 **NOTE:** Compile with flag **V=sc** to view why the compilation fails.